Brian Howard (poet)

 Brian Christian de Claiborne Howard (13 March 1905 – 15 January 1958) was an English poet and later a writer for the New Statesman.

 Biography

-Howard was born to American parents in Hascombe, Surrey, of Protestant descent, a descendant of Benjamin Franklin, and brought up in London; his father, Francis Gassaway Howard, was the son of the writer Frank Gassaway, and was an associate of James Whistler.
+Howard was born in Hascombe, Surrey, to American parents of Protestant descent.
+He was a descendant of Benjamin Franklin, and brought up in London.
+His father, Francis Howard Gassaway, was the son of the writer Frank Gassaway, and was an associate of James Whistler.
+His great grandfather, Stephen Griffith Gassaway, was Episcopal rector of Christ Church, Georgetown, D.C.
+His great-grandfather, John Wesley Chess, was married by a Methodist minister, and his great-grandfather, Rufus Washburn Carley, was a minister in the Methodist Episcopal Church.

 He was educated at Eton College, where he was one of the Eton Arts Society group including Robert Byron, Harold Acton, Oliver Messel, Anthony Powell and Henry Yorke.
-He entered Christ Church, Oxford in 1923, not without difficulty.
+He entered Christ Church, Oxford in 1923.
 He was prominent in the group later known as the Oxford Wits.
 He was part of the Hypocrites' Club that included Harold Acton, Lord David Cecil, L. P. Hartley and Evelyn Waugh.